-Justin R. Wood is a Senior Investment Analyst covering Absolute Return and Commodities.
-He joined the Trust on August 15, 2016, as an Investment Analyst focused on Global Fixed Income.
-Prior to joining the Trust, Mr. Wood was an Investment Analyst for Financial Services Advisory, an investment advisory firm in the Washington, DC-area, where he was a member of the firm's portfolio management team.
-Prior to that, Mr. Wood worked for Cypress Capital (formerly known as Hays Advisory), an investment advisory firm in the Nashville, TN-area, where he supported the firm's investment committee as a Research Analyst.
+Justin R. Wood serves as the Senior Investment Analyst for Absolute Return and Opportunistic.
+Mr. Wood joined the Trust on August 15, 2016, as an Investment Analyst covering Global Fixed Income.
+He transitioned to Absolute Return and Commodities, and then Absolute Return and Opportunistic, in 2019 and 2021, respectively.
+Prior to joining the Trust, Mr. Wood was a member of the portfolio management team at Financial Services Advisory, an investment advisory firm in the Washington, DC area.
+Prior to that, he supported the investment research efforts at Cypress Capital (formerly known as Hays Advisory), an investment advisory firm in the Nashville, TN area.
 Mr. Wood is a CFA charterholder and holds a BBA degree in finance from Belmont University in Nashville, TN, where he graduated summa cum laude.